LABOR LAW NEWS

 Although employees can usually expect a certain degree of privacy at work, employers can legally monitor a worker’s e-mail, text messages and website visits that take place on a company-owned device or network.

 As personal data collection from major tech firms has sparked privacy concerns in recent years, it’s worth examining how much monitoring, electronic or otherwise, employers may conduct in the workplace.
-In 2024, this has only been further enhanced by the use of security tools powered by artificial intelligence (AI).
+This has only been further enhanced by the use of security tools powered by artificial intelligence (AI).

 Technological advances like generative AI have put workers beneath a microscope.
 Companies can monitor employee movement, location, productivity, computer usage and more.